maluicr/dss/README.md

-# Download dss.c.64.exe to run with blockdss R package
+# dss.c.64.exe to run with blockdss R package

 dss.c.64.exe is a geostatistics and geosciences modeling stand-alone software.
 It has several functions to manipulate 2d-3d data as well as provide univariate and multivariate analysis.
 The software has been developed in CERENA (https://cerena.pt/) research center.

+# Download instructions

 To run blockdss package you first need to download the dss.c.64.exe.
 First create a folder called "input" in the working directory, copy the zipped dss.c.64.exe inside and unzip the downloaded file into the same folder.
 The folder structure should be as follows: